LegacyUpdate/LegacyUpdate/README.md

 	* For Utilu IE7: `$(ProgramW6432)\Utilu IE Collection\IE700\iexplore.exe`
 3. Set the Command Arguments field to `http://legacyupdate.net/windowsupdate/v6/`, or any other URL you want to use for debugging
 4. If running on XP, in the Debugger tab, set Register Output to Yes.
 	If running on Vista or later, this will throw a permission denied error due to UAC.
-You’ll need to manually register the control using `regsvr32 LegacyUpdateOCX.dll` in an administrator command prompt.
+You’ll need to manually register the control using `regsvr32 LegacyUpdate.dll` in an administrator command prompt.

 ## Disclaimer
 The existence of this project shouldn’t be taken as an endorsement to continue using unsupported OSes.
 You should stick to a supported OS such as Windows 10 or 11 (or, try Linux?!).
 However, this service exists anyway in recognition that using these OSes is sometimes necessary to run legacy hardware/software, or just interesting to play around with.